On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

 \paragraph{Interview guides}

 We prepare an interview guide with open questions and follow-up questions for each round of interviews~\citep[$\S8.3$]{hoda_qualitative_2024}.
-We use the guide during interviews to keep the conversation on track.
 To systematically construct an interview guide for our first interviews we follow recommendations by~\citet{kallio_systematic_2016}~\circled{3}.
 We first construct a preliminary interview guide with questions that direct conversation towards the research topic of software testing.
 We formulate questions which are participant-oriented, not leading, clearly worded, single-faceted and open-ended in order to provoke spontaneous, in-depth and vivid answers. \citet{kallio_systematic_2016} recommend using \textit{what-, who-, where-, when-} and \textit{how-}questions to achieve this.
 We also add follow-up questions which can guide participants in case they find it difficult to answer a question right away.
-We then use Charmaz' extensive list of reflective questions for interviews~\citep[$\S3.2.2\P10$]{charmaz_constructing_2014} to fine tune our questions.

-Finally, we conduct an internal pilot test for our interview method questions~\circled{4} and adapt questions where needed.
-Aligning with the data collection approach of STGT (theoretic sampling) we keep on reflecting on the need to adapt our interview guide even after the pilot test.
-To support methodological rigor and to facilitate future research we published all interview guides in the supplementary materials of this work~\citep{swillus_interview_2025}.
+Additionally to an evaluation of interview guides following recommendations from STGT\cite[$\S8.3.3$]{hoda_qualitative_2024} we use Charmaz' extensive list of reflective questions ~\citep[$\S3.2.2\P10$]{charmaz_constructing_2014} to fine tune our questions.{3.6} Finally, we conduct an internal pilot interview to test the conditions under which we conducted interviews (e.g., duration, equipment) and to assess the appropriateness and clarity of questions~\circled{4}.
+We and adapt questions where needed.
+We decided to include this initial interview in the final dataset as the interviewee identifies as a software developer in a university and research setting.{3.7} Aligning with the data collection approach of STGT (theoretic sampling) we keep on reflecting on the need to adapt our interview guide even after the pilot test.
+We published all interview guides in the supplementary materials of this work~\citep{swillus_interview_2026}.